 Staffordshire County Council

-If as a result of an accident a child in your care receives a serious injury on your premises then the relevant internal processes should be followed.
+If as a result of an accident a child in your care receives a serious injury on your premises, then the relevant internal processes should be followed.

-The Early Years Foundation Stage April 2017 – page 28, 3.51 states:
+The Early Years Foundation Stage Statutory Framework 2021 – page 34, 3.52 states:

 ‘Providers must notify local child protection agencies of any serious accident or injury to, or the death of, any child while in their care, and must act on any advice from those agencies.’

 Therefore, a call to First Response or Stoke-on-Trent Referral team is required and advice will be given as to next steps.
 For the purpose of this policy and procedure, a serious injury is defined as any injury that results in emergency care being sought.

 If the child’s injuries happen as a result of an action or act of omission by a member of staff, then contact must be made with the LADO.
 The LADO can be contacted via First Response or Stoke-on-Trent Referral Team (the number is as listed above).